svenjandura/TapTheBubbles/README.md

 Tap The Bubbles

 This is a small game for Android.
-It's available in the playstore at https://play.google.com/store/apps/details?id=com.bubblefungames.svenjandura.tapthebubbles
+Unfortunatly it is not available on the Playstore anymore.